OgreCodes/DjangoPython3.Docker/README.md

 This readme walks through setting up a new Django environment for a newly created Django project.
 If you are using an existing project, these instructions should be easy to adapt.
 Most of these instructions assume you have cloned this repository and paths are relative to the topmost folder in the repository.

-Start by building and running the Django container (for the moment do not start the mysql container):
+Start by building and running the Django container:

     $ docker-compose build
-    $ docker-compose up django
+    $ docker-compose up

-On first run, `docker-compose up` will throw a bunch of errors because the django project isn't set up yet.
+On first run, `docker-compose up` may throw some errors because the django project isn't set up yet.
 We'll do that next.
 To verify the container has started, use `docker ps`.

 ### Create the Django Project

-Next, get a command prompt inside the docker container, then start the django project.
+Next, get a command prompt inside the docker container, and start the django project.

     $ docker exec -it django /bin/bash

-This puts you in the docker container in the `/code` folder which is the folder above where the django project will live. in the folder where the environment expects the project to be.
-Create the project and the first app as normal:
+This puts you in the docker container in the `/code` folder which is the folder above where the django project will live.
+Create the project as normal:

     # django-admin startproject projectname